gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/github-com-gij-cloud.md

     *   While Custom API Path and JMESPath filter are mutually exclusive, you can use one, the other, both or neither.

+6. Click **Connect to GitHub.com** to proceed to the next step.

-5.  **Login to your GitHub account when prompted.** When connecting to GitHub.com using OAuth for the first time, the user will be presented with a grant authorization screen.
+7.  **Login to your GitHub account when prompted.** When connecting to GitHub.com using OAuth for the first time, the user will be presented with a grant authorization screen.

     ![](/wp-content/uploads/gij-github-autoconnect-grant-auth-screen-c.png)